-In light of the coronavirus, most employers across the country and some globally have modified their operations and shifted to working from home strategies to limit social contact and help halt the spread of the pandemic.
+In light of the coronavirus, most employers across the country, and some globally, have modified their operations and shifted to working-from-home strategies to limit social contact and help slow the spread of the pandemic.

 In the Centers for Disease Control’s (CDC) Mental Health and Stress in the Workplace report, released in 2018, it is estimated that nearly 1 in 5 adults aged 18 or older reported mental illness in 2016.
 Approximately, 71% of adults reported at least one symptom of stress, such as a headache or feeling overwhelmed or anxious.
 The American Psychological Association (APA) defines stress as change that affects nearly every system of the body, influencing how individuals feel and behave.
 Signs of stress can include palpitations, sweating, dry mouth, shortness of breath, fidgeting or accelerated speech.

-Monarch Center for Wellness Mindfulness Instructors and Consultants Jude Johnson, MA, LMFT, and Karen Holst, EdD, MSW, LCSW, believe that workers are doing the best they can to quickly adapt to a variety of stressors brought about by the pandemic.
-They suggested the following tips to reduce stress and best adjust to the current workplace.
+Monarch Center for Wellness Mindfulness Instructor and Consultant Jude Johnson, MA, LMFT, believes that workers are doing the best they can to quickly adapt to a variety of stressors brought about by the pandemic.
+He suggested the following tips to reduce stress and best adjust to the current workplace.

 Create A Schedule

 Working from home is not a new concept, but for many in the workforce, COVID-19 has made it the only viable option.
 With this change, the blur between home and workplace can occur.

 “Your workplace is now your home.
 Stress in the workplace now doubles as your house.
 We are navigating the unfamiliar territory of combining work and family,” Johnson observed, noting that parents working while children are home can mean an increase in the number of stressors.